-As I sat there I could feel my body trembling.
-It was as if it was having trouble supporting its own weight.
-I wondered if it would ever end.
-I knew I had felt like this many times before, and He always brought me through.
-The problem is the weakness of my body also has the tendency to bring down my spirits as well.
+As I sat there, I seemed to be losing the never-ending battle with my health.
+I could feel my body tremble.
+It was as if it was having trouble supporting its own weight, and I wondered if it would ever end.
+I knew I had felt like this many times before, and God always brought me through.
+The problem is the weakness of my body tends to bring down my spirits as well.
+This is where the real problem lies.
 I even felt the failures of my past as if they were fresh.
 I wondered where this was leading.
 What was the purpose of it all?
-My soul was starving, and I was desperately looking for something to give it strength.
+My soul was weary, and I was desperately looking for something to give it strength.

-As I sat there I was surrounded by people who had no idea how I was feeling.
-What they saw was a man in business attire who had just come from a day of work, and he had a smile on his face.
-What they didn’t know was that smile was forced, which can be both a bother and a blessing.
+As I sat with the mid-week church group, the people around me had no idea how I felt.
+What they saw was a man dressed in business casual who had just come from a day of work, and he had a smile on his face.
+What they did not know was I was forcing that smile.

-I don’t know where you are, but if you are child of God through faith and you find yourself weary, worn, and ready to give up, I want to remind you that He gives strength to the weary.
-My prayer is that He is doing it right now: that He is using this devotion to infuse you with faith and fortitude.
-Know this, one day you will look back on this situation, whether in this life or on the beautiful shores of eternity, and you will say, “He pulled me through.
+If you are a child of God through faith and find yourself weary, worn, and ready to give up, I want to remind you that he gives strength to the weary.
+My prayer is that he is doing it right now.
+That he is using this devotion to infuse you with faith and fortitude.
+Know this, one day, you will look back on your troubles, whether in this life or on the beautiful shores of eternity, and you will say, “He pulled me through.
 He gave me the strength I needed.”
-The One in whom you trust does not faint or grow weary, and His understanding is unsearchable.
+The One in whom you trust does not faint or grow weary, and his understanding is unsearchable.